ErickMifo/pogo-threat-node/README.md

 input your DB pokemon to Pvpoke team builder and get the threat score

-  Casual players can have a really hard time on PokemonGo GoBattleLeague since build a team is a really hard task. https://pvpoke.com/team-builder/ offers you a solution for this asking you to input some of your pokemons and returning some data like how those pokemons deal with the meta, but still really hard to build a team since you gotta input lots of pokemons a lot of times until you figure out what is the best combination for the Pokes that you have.
+  Casual players can have a really hard time on PokemonGo GoBattleLeague since build a team is a really hard task. https://pvpoke.com/team-builder/ offers you a solution for this asking you to input some of your pokemons and returning some data like how those pokemons deal with the meta, but still really hard to build a team since you have to input lots of pokemons a lot of times until you figure out what is the best combination for the Pokes that you have.

    This application try to solve this problem making you a DataBase of all your pokemons, making a input 3 by 3 on https://pvpoke.com/team-builder/ , getting the "threat score" of all of your possible teams (using Cn,p = n!/p! (n – p)!) and just letting you choose the order of the team you picked.